 Sensory Under-Responsive will often look like an individual is withdrawn or self-absorbed because they do not even recognize the sensory input around them.
 They have poor body awareness and may not realize they are hurt or realize something is hot or cold.

 Sensory Craving sounds just like it states, this person craves sensory input and often will not stay still and is constantly on the move to find it.
 These children will also bump into objects.

 SENSORY-BASED MOTOR DISORDERS

-Sensory-Based Motor Disorder (includes Postural-Ocular Disorder and Dyspraxia) is when a person has difficulties controlling and stabilizing their body movements.
+Sensory-Based Motor Disorder (including Postural-Ocular Disorder and Dyspraxia) is when a person has difficulties controlling and stabilizing their body movements.
 It can also include poor vision and oculomotor (movement of the eye) control.
-This can show as poor posture and core strength, poor balance, poor tracking of visual stimuli, poor fine motor control, poor playing skills, poor articulation, clumsiness, and difficulty with many activities of daily living (hygiene and self-care, eating, bathroom, etc).
+This can show poor posture and core strength, poor balance, poor tracking of visual stimuli, poor fine motor control, poor playing skills, poor articulation, clumsiness, and difficulty with many activities of daily living (hygiene and self-care, eating, bathroom, etc).

 SENSORY DISCRIMINATION DISORDER